nirojnaik12/hyprlandDotfile/README.md

 # HYPRLAND CONFIG FILE

-I am a Arch user, I want a backup file for my ease so that whenever I crash my OS .Atleast I can get back my old config files Currently I am trying to config my wm i.e. hyprland so I continue my update every week if I did any changes.
-The config file my look similar to some other DotFiles.
-I respect their effort and hardworks, and I mention them them in the file as a author so don't try to creat any mess
+I am an Arch user, and I want to maintain a backup of my configuration files for convenience.
+This way, if I ever crash my OS, I can easily restore my old configs.
+Currently, I'm working on configuring my window manager (Hyprland), and I update my config files weekly whenever I make changes.
+Some of my config files might look similar to other dotfiles available online.
+I deeply respect the effort and hard work of the original creators, and I always give proper credit to them as authors in my files.
+Please don't misuse or create unnecessary confusion.

 ### How to install hyprland on your distro

-you can install it by package manager or manually.
-For different distro there is different package manger available.
-But for the debian there may not be stable option for you guys.
-Also there is an option for ubuntu [click here](https://github.com/JaKooLit/Debian-Hyprland),it will lead you the repo.
+You can install Hyprland using a package manager or manually.
+The installation method may vary depending on your Linux distribution, as different distros have different package managers.
+For Debian-based systems, a stable package might not always be available.
+However, there are options for Ubuntu users as well.
+You can find more details and installation instructions in the official repository.[click here](https://github.com/JaKooLit/Debian-Hyprland) to visit the repository .